spapanik/yamk/README.md

 `yamk`'s behaviour is defined in a toml file.
 The expected name is `make.toml`, but you can specify a different file if you want.

 `yamk` can be invoked by using the command `yamk`, which is also aliased to `yam`. `yamk` follows the GNU recommendations for command line interfaces, and offers:
 *  -h/--help                  show this help message and exit
+*  -d/--directory  dir        the path to the directory that contains the makefile
 *  -f/--force                 rebuild all dependencies and the target
 *  -m/--makefile   MAKEFILE   the path to makefile (defaults to `./make.toml`)
 *  -V/--version               print the version and exit
 *  -v/--verbose               increase the level of verbosity
 *  -x/--variable   KEY=value  a list of variables to override the ones set in the makefile, which should be in the form <variable>=<value>

 ## Terminology